Virtual machine can use three different networking modes depending on user needs:

 Note: configuring Shared and Host-Only networks is available in Pro and Business Editions in Parallels Desktop Preferences > Network.

-This is the default and recommended network mode for virtual machines, as it does not require any specific configuring and works "out of the box".
+This is the default and recommended network mode for virtual machines, as it works "out of the box" and does not require any specific configuring.
 When this networking mode is used Parallels Desktop will work as a virtual router for your virtual machine.
 As a result:

 - Parallels Desktop creates a separate virtual subnet with its own virtual DHCP server running in macOS.

 - A virtual machine belongs to that virtual subnet with its own IP range.

 - A virtual machine is not visible in the real subnet the Mac belongs to.

 - A virtual machine use full Internet access.

 - If Mac is connected to virtual private network - VPN access is automatically shared with virtual machine.

 This network mode is suitable for most of the user needs.

 When this network mode is used, your virtual machine uses a virtualized network interface card with direct access to Internet.
 As a result: